Chris White – Chair

 Victoria Byrne – Treasurer

 Victoria is a (mostly) retired minister.
 She’s lived ¾ of a century and was fortunate enough to have grown up when great canopies of mature green trees protected even our big cities, and real woods, green fields and (some) still safe water was accessible to most.
 Good roots.
-Her undergrad degree was in geology, focusing on paleontology – the kind that was then important in oil and gas exploration.
+Her undergrad degree was in geology, focusing on palaeontology – the kind that was then important in oil and gas exploration.
 Like many of her generation who were nurtured in righteous activism, she had concerns about big oil, but more on the social justice aspects than the environment.
 Silent Spring opened up new questions and issues that needed to be explored.
 Grad school morphed into coastal geology and the environment of the living descendants of those fossils she had once studied.

 Since then, she’s switched to healthcare, and finally, ministry.
 Along the way, the destruction of the good earth by the market-driven economy and the consumerism and consumer entitlement it breeds have become ever more apparent, more in need of a response.
 Early efforts at being involved in green planning teams were discouraged by seeing designated green space turned into concrete jungles.
-Caring for the environment – enough to work for it, speak for it, and learn from all sources, is for her, a spiritual endeavor.
+Caring for the environment – enough to work for it, speak for it, and learn from all sources, is for her, a spiritual endeavour.
 Tradition, history, science, emotion and intellect, all merge in our organic connection with the earth and all that is therein – that’s spirituality.
 She believes that industry can be both good and life-giving as well as destructive.

 Being able to see many perspectives, learning different experiences, seeing evidence from many sources, and sharing multiple inputs are important.
 This is why she sees NSEN as an organization that can help make this possible.
 The earth has two human enemies: greed and apathy.
 Only hosts of people responding in different ways with different tools and different specific objectives, all working together, can counter those two great (and I would say, evil) forces.